Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Phosphorus Deficiency Visual Guide

 Just like Nitrogen, Phosphorus (chemical Symbol ‘P’) is a mobile macronutrient that is essential to plant health and growth.
-It is used in the formation of plant proteins, and plant DNA and is essential for proper photosynthesis to occur.
+It is used in the formation of plant proteins and plant DNA and is essential for proper photosynthesis to occur.

 Dry, brown leaves because of a Phosphorus deficiency